PMArkive/NintendoClients_wiki/Matchmake-Referee-Protocol.md

 ## [[NEX Protocols]] > Matchmake Referee (120)

+Games that use [libeagle](Eagle-Protocol) use a [customized matchmake referee protocol](Matchmake-Referee-Protocol-(Eagle)).

+The remainder of this page describe the standard matchmake referee protocol.

 | Method ID | Method Name |
 | --- | --- |
 | 1 | [StartRound](#1-startround) |